Location Aware Opportunistic Bandwidth Sharing between Static and Mobile Users with Stochastic Learning in Cellular

 \subsection{Organization and Our Contribution}

 The rest of the paper is organized as follows: \begin{itemize} \item The system model is described in Section~\ref{section:system_model_and_notation}. \item In Section~\ref{section:mdp-formulation-for-the-unconstrained-problem}, we develop optimal bandwidth sharing strategy between the two classes of static and mobile users in a {\em single} cell, so as to maximize the time average of a linear combination of expected sum throughputs of static and mobile users inside the cell.
-This unconstrained optimization problem is formulated as an average reward Markov decision process (MDP), and optimal policy structure is derived analytically. \item In Section~\ref{section:learning-algorithm-given-lagrange-multiplier}, we provide a learning algorithm based on stochastic approximation, which converges asymptotically to the optimal bandwidth sharing policy, without using the transition and cost structure of the MDP. \item Noting that the unconstrained optimization problem can be used to solve the constrained problem of maximizing the time average sum rate of the mobile users subject to a constraint on the time-average sum rate of the static users, we provide, in Section~\ref{section:learning-algorithm-constrained-problem}, a learning algorithm based on multi-timescale stochastic approximation, which asymptotically converges to the optimal policy (we prove this asymptotic convergence) for the constrained problem of maximizing the time average sum rate of mobile users subject to time-average sum rate of static users.
+This unconstrained optimization problem is formulated as an average reward Markov decision process (MDP), and optimal policy structure is derived analytically.
+To the best of our knowledge, this model and mathematical contributions including the specific policy structures are new contributions to the literature and they can be used in practical wireless cellular networks. \item In Section~\ref{section:learning-algorithm-given-lagrange-multiplier}, we provide a learning algorithm based on stochastic approximation, which converges asymptotically to the optimal bandwidth sharing policy, without using the transition and cost structure of the MDP. \item Noting that the unconstrained optimization problem can be used to solve the constrained problem of maximizing the time average sum rate of the mobile users subject to a constraint on the time-average sum rate of the static users, we provide, in Section~\ref{section:learning-algorithm-constrained-problem}, a learning algorithm based on multi-timescale stochastic approximation, which {\em provably} converges to the optimal policy for the constrained problem.